-- I. If the number of players on a team falls below the required number due to players leaving the game (excluding injuries and ejections), the team defaults the game. - 2.
-Please note these are minimum numbers only.
-Also on the team where a goalie is required, the goalie is included in the minimum number of players required to avoid a default.
-Note that some sport rules indicate the game may begin with fewer numbers; the sport rules will overrule these rules until the time identified has transpired.
+- 1. During a game, if the number of players on a team falls below the required number due to players leaving (excluding injuries and ejections), the team defaults the game. - 2.
+On teams where a goalie is required, the goalie is included in the minimum number of players required to avoid a default.
+Note that some sport rules indicate the game may begin with fewer numbers. - 3.
 If a game is defaulted, it is expected that the referees stay and officiate a scrimmage game between those participants present, with the exception being games involving board officials.